CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/evolving-to-app/evolving-to-app.md

  So if we say in our code:
  `import express from 'express';` in the generated CJS it will turn to `const express = require('express')

-    ## Lesson 10 - Usuario Middleware

-This lesson will be focused on developing a middleware to retrieve a user after the token authorization sent with each request.

-After receiving that token, we are going to extract the user information, fetch it from the DB, and if it is indeed present, attach to the request

-● `next()` Function

-In every Express route handler, besides the `request` and `response` parameters, there is a third parameter called `next` This function is used to continue the request flow.
-When `next()` is called, Express moves on to the next middleware or to the controller

-● Protected Route Middleware

-  • A **public route**, simply receives the request and goes straight to the handler function (for example, a user registration route)

-  • Protected routes, on the other hand, have a "filter", the **middleware**.
-This middleware intercepts the request, and run some logic before reaching the controller.
-  If everything is ok, `next()` is called and the controller runs.
-  In essence, this middleware ensures that only authenticated users can access the given route.

-  • The token will be extracted from the request headers.
-That token determines whether the user is able to access the specific controller logic.

-  In short: **the controller only runs if the middleware ensures there is a valid logged-in user**

-  ● Middleware Structure

-    For now, this middleware will be created inside the controllers folder

-    Steps to build it:

-    1. Import `Request`, `Response` and `NextFunction` from Express.
-    2. Define a constructor function whose receives.
-      1. UsuarioRepositorio: To verify if the user exists in the db
-      2. ProvedorToken: To validate whether the token is valid or not

-    With these two elements, the middleware can return a function that receives req, res, and next.

-    We will move the "Bearer" extraction logic from `JwtAdapter.validar` into this middleware, since here we have more context to determine which type of token we are receiving and whether we actually want to strip the `Bearer` prefix.

-    After isolating the token (removing the `Bearer`) we call the `validar` method from the token provider to verify it.
-    If everything is valid, we attach the user to the request as `req.usuario`

-    It is also important to set a try catch if an error occur during this process.

-  ● Chain of Responsibility

-    What we implemented here is called a **chain of responsibilities**.
-    Before a request reaches the controller, one or multiple middleware functions may execute, calling `next()` until the final handler is reached.